+Jess is a Lecturer in Psychology at Queen Mary University of London and formerly worked as an MRC Postdoctoral Fellow on the E-Risk Study.
 Jess grew up in Burlington, Vermont, USA and then went to Stanford University in California where she studied Human Biology.
 She completed her MSc in the Department of Society, Human Development and Health and her doctorate in Epidemiology at the Harvard School of Public Health.
 Her dissertation focused on childhood cognitive and behavioural risk factors for later psychotic disorders and adult ADHD.
 Jess’ current work investigates ADHD across the life course, specifically the genetic and environmental factors that contribute to the course of the disorder, especially to persistence and possible emergence (late-onset) of ADHD after childhood.
-Her MRC postdoctoral fellowship focuses on how genetic risk influences ADHD across development, and how epigenetic changes may be associated with ADHD.
+Her MRC postdoctoral fellowship focused on how genetic risk influences ADHD across development, and how epigenetic changes may be associated with ADHD.
 If she didn’t have this job she would be a TV and movie critic.
 Jess lives in West London with her husband, two daughters and their black lab, Higgy.

-Antony is the Data Manager for the E-Risk Study.
+Antony was previously the Data Manager for the E-Risk Study.
 He joined the team in 2007 for the age 12 assessment phase.
-His primary role is that of caretaker of the vast data library the Study has generated over two decades.
-Since 2010, he has also been seconded twice to New Zealand to take on the role of Dunedin Study Data Manager at the University of Otago, for the age 38 and age 45 assessment phases (2010-2012 and 2017-2019), with Professor Terrie Moffitt (Dunedin Study Associate Director).
+His primary role was that of caretaker of the vast data library the study has generated for over two decades.
+Since 2010, he has also been seconded three times to New Zealand to take on the role of Dunedin Study Data Manager at the University of Otago, for the age 38, age 45, and age 52 assessment phases (2010-2012, 2017-2019, 2023-2026), with Professor Terrie Moffitt (Dunedin Study Associate Director).
 Antony’s background is in biostatistics.
-Away from work he enjoys cooking, learning about nutrition, podcasts, running, cycling and alt-country music.
+Away from work his passions are music and nutrition.
+He likes anything food related, podcasts, running/cycling and pretty much everything from the 1980s.

-Professor Louise Arseneault was Principal Investigator of the Phase 18 of the E-Risk Study.
+Louise is a Professor of Developmental Psychology at King’s College London and was Principal Investigator of the Phase 18 of the E-Risk Study.
 Her research focuses on the study of harmful behaviours such as violence and substance dependence, their developmental origins, their inter-connections with mental health, and their consequences for victims.
-She has taken a developmental approach to investigate how the consequences of violence begin in childhood and persist to mild-life, by studying bullying victimisation and child maltreatment.
+She has taken a developmental approach to investigate how the consequences of violence begin in childhood and persist to mid-life, by studying bullying victimisation and child maltreatment.
 Her research aims are to answer questions relevant to psychology and psychiatry by harnessing and combining 3 different research approaches: developmental research, epidemiological methods and genetically-sensitive designs.
 Her work incorporates social as well as biological measurements.

-Louise completed her PhD in biomedical sciences at the University of Montreal and moved to the UK for a post-doctoral training at the MRC Social, Genetic and Developmental Psychiatry Centre.
-She has been working with well-known longitudinal cohorts such as the Montreal Longitudinal Cohorts, the Dunedin Multidisciplinary Health and Development Study and the Environmental Risk (E-Risk) Longitudinal Twin Study.
-She has also been exploring another important nationally-representative cohort, the National Child Development Survey (NCDS), with a Mid-Career Fellowship Award from the British Academy.
-She is the Economic and Social Research Council (ESRC) Mental Health Leadership Fellow.
+Louise completed her PhD in biomedical sciences at the University of Montreal and moved to the UK for post-doctoral training at the MRC Social, Genetic and Developmental Psychiatry Centre.
+As well as the E-Risk Study, she has extensive experience of working with well-known longitudinal cohorts such as the Montreal Longitudinal Cohorts, the Dunedin Multidisciplinary Health and Development Study, and the National Child Development Survey (NCDS).
+While she was the Economic and Social Research Council (ESRC) Mental Health Leadership Fellow she created the Catalogue of Mental Health Measures which provides information about thousands of measures of mental health and wellbeing collected in UK longitudinal studies.
+She recently led a Wellcome Trust funded project to landscape longitudinal datasets across the world with the potential to facilitate transformative mental health research.
 Louise enjoys travelling and has spent many wonderful times in Zambia.

 Bridget is a PhD student and research assistant whose work focuses on loneliness, mental health and work using qualitative and quantitative approaches.
 Before joining the team, she completed a Bachelor of Arts (Honours) at the University of Sydney and a Master of Science in Sociology at the University of Oxford.
 Previously, Bridget has worked in research focusing on workplace mental health and the Australian forensic mental health system at the University of New South Wales, the Mental Health Commission of NSW and the University of Oxford.
 Away from work, Bridget spends her time searching for London’s best coffee.

-Dr Stephanie Lewis is a clinical lecturer, working as both a practising psychiatrist training in child and adolescent mental health and a researcher.
-Her research focuses on understanding the mental health difficulties experienced by young people who have been exposed to traumatic events, and she works with Dr Danese.
+Steph is a Clinical Lecturer in Child and Adolescent Psychiatry at King’s College London.
+She is currently undertaking an MRC Clinical Research Training Fellowship, and continues to work as a psychiatrist in child and adolescent mental health services.
+Her research focuses on understanding the mental health difficulties experienced by young people who have been exposed to traumatic events, and she works with Prof Danese.
 As part of this work, she studies post-traumatic stress disorder (PTSD), to understand the prevalence, clinical features, and risk factors of this disorder in young people.
 She is also interested in differences in mental health presentations seen following different types of traumatic events.
 Steph is from Kent and studied Medicine as an undergraduate at Imperial College London.
 Impressively, Steph has climbed Africa’s highest mountain, Mt Kilimanjaro, and her favourite place to travel is East Africa.
 If she wasn’t working at King's she would have loved to be a dive master.

-Tim is the data manager for the E-Risk team; his role involves looking after the large library of data the study has collected over the years, making sure it’s accurate, well-organised and user-friendly.
-When someone starts a new project, it is his responsibility to issue them with the data they need and provide support in working with it.
-Tim is also a Post Doc at Kings, his PhD looked at loneliness and how it relates to health functioning in young people and his current research specifically studies whether loneliness is concentrated in certain types of neighbourhoods.
+Tim is a Lecturer in Psychology at the University of Greenwich.
+He was previously the data manager for the E-Risk Study, and he also completed his PhD and British Academy Postdoctoral Fellowship at King’s College London using E-Risk data.
+His PhD looked at loneliness and how it relates to health functioning in young people and his current research specifically studies whether loneliness is concentrated in certain types of neighbourhoods.
 Tim is from Guildford and studied his BSc in Psychology at Surrey University.
 Interestingly Tim used to live on a boat but decided to move to dry land after a few too many cold winters.
-He would like to travel to Africa and see more of Germany and Italy and if he wasn’t working for Kings he would have liked to be a wildlife photographer.
+He would like to travel to Africa and see more of Germany and Italy and if he wasn’t working for King’s he would have liked to be a wildlife photographer.

 Candice Odgers is a Professor of Psychology at University of California, Irvine, and a Research Professor at Sanford School of Public Policy, Duke University.
 She completed her undergraduate and master’s degree at Simon Fraser University and obtained her PhD at the University of Virginia.
 Her research focuses on how social inequalities and early adversity influence children’s future health and well-being, with an emphasis on how new technologies, including mobile phones and web-based tools, can be used to understand and improve the lives of young people.
 Candice is a Jacobs Foundation Research Fellow and Fellow of the Canadian Institute for Advanced Research.
 When not studying the childhoods of the 2232 study members from the E-Risk Study, Candice spends her time trying to keep pace with her own children and can often be found running by the sea.